diffblue/cbmc/doc/architectural/central-data-structures.md

 ## goto_functiont

 A `goto_functiont` is also defined as a pair.
-It's designed to represent a function at the IR level, and effectively it's the following data type (in pseudocode):
+It's designed to represent a function at the goto level, and effectively it's the following data type (in pseudocode):

 ```js
 type goto_functiont {